verbal-autopsy-software/openva_pipeline/docs/software.rst

 * `ODK Briefcase <https://github.com/opendatakit/briefcase/releases>`_ (OpenVA Pipeline was tested on Version v1.12.2)

 It is also useful to install `DB Browser <https://github.com/sqlitebrowser/sqlitebrowser/blob/master/BUILDING.md>`_  for SQLite.
-This optional tool is useful for configuring the SQLite Database.
+This optional tool is useful for configuring the Pipeline (i.e., configuration tables in the SQLite Database).